 A Christian lifestyle blog for real.

-I realized long ago, everyone is not for me and I’m not for everyone.
-Like with food, some like it hot others, not so much.
+I realized long ago that everyone is not for me, and I’m not for everyone.

 More about my Christian blogging life…